Skip to content

 Can I use concentrate for cooking?

 Absolutely.
 Savory concentrates work as marinades, sauce bases, and seasoning for soups, chili, and grilled meats.
-Because they are shelf stable and intensely flavored, they are often more practical for cooking than dedicated marinades or seasoning blends.
+Because they're shelf-stable and intensely flavored, they're often more practical for cooking than dedicated marinades or seasoning blends.

 How does a tonic concentrate differ from tonic water?

 Tonic water is ready to drink: carbonated water plus quinine plus sweetener.
 Tonic concentrate contains the quinine and botanicals without the carbonation.
-You add fresh soda water each time you make a drink, which means you never deal with flat tonic.
+You add fresh soda water each time, which means you never deal with flat tonic.
 It also lets you control the sweetness level.

 How many drinks does one bottle of concentrate make?

-Most concentrate bottles make 12 to 16 drinks depending on how strong you prefer the flavor.
-A 16-ounce bottle at a standard ratio of 1 to 1.5 ounces per drink yields 10 to 16 servings.
+A 16-ounce bottle makes 12 to 16 drinks depending on how strong you prefer the flavor.
+At a standard ratio of 1 to 2 ounces per drink, most people get 12 or more servings per bottle.